Insulin information: dispelling the myths and misconceptions

 Is insulin dangerous?
 Get the facts about insulin and insulin safety.

-If you take insulin to manage your diabetes, you've probably wondered at one time or another if insulin could make you gain weight or cause your quality of life to decline.
+If you take insulin to manage your diabetes, you may have wondered whether it could lead to extra pounds or cause your quality of life to decline.
 It's not uncommon thinking.
-But you'll be happy to know that these thoughts are unfounded, and that insulin is safe and effective when used properly.
-In fact, there are many myths and misconceptions about insulin that we would like to clear up for you.
-So let's get started.
+But insulin is safe and effective when used properly.
+In fact, there are many myths and misconceptions about insulin that can be cleared up.

-Fact: Insulin can stimulate your appetite but you can fight weight gain by eating more fruit, vegetables, and high fiber foods and by exercising more.
+Fact: Insulin can stimulate your appetite.
+But you can help manage your weight by eating more fruit, vegetables, and high fiber foods, and by exercising more.

 Myth: If you need insulin, you failed to control your diabetes properly.

-Fact: No way!
-Diabetes is a progressive disease that can't be cured.
-If your pancreas can no longer produce enough insulin, and other medications don't work to control your blood sugar, it's normal for your doctor to prescribe insulin.
+Fact: No. Diabetes is a progressive disease that can't be cured.
+If your pancreas can no longer produce enough insulin, and other medications don't work to control your blood sugar, it's normal for your healthcare provider (HCP) to prescribe insulin.
 It's not your fault.

 Myth: Insulin injections hurt a lot.